GemmaCroad/Weather-Data-Visualization/README.md

 The project has been deployed with GH pages and can be found [here](http://gemmastiles.github.io/Weather-Data-Visualization/).

 I wanted to do something that challenged me and was front-end based.
-I was keen on  producing something visually interesting and I wanted to incorporate working with a complex API as I feel
+I was keen on  producing something visually interesting and I wanted to incorporate working with a complex API as I feel this was something I needed more practice with.

 ## Challenges